microsoft/fluentui-charting-contrib/docs/Detailed Implementation Steps.md

 3. **Variations:** The control can have multiple variations for different use cases.
 4. **Handling large dataset or data labels.**
 5. **Theming:** How will the chart look in light mode and dark mode.
 What about high contrast mode.
 6. **Colors:** What is the supported color palette by this chart.
-It should either use the default color palette of react charting (<Provide reference>) or a subset of it.
+It should either use the default [color palette](colors.md) of react charting or a subset of it.
 7. **Interactive behavior:** Define how the user can interact with points and other visuals in the chart.
 For eg: hover card when a user hovers over a chart area, selecting particular legend.
 8. **Accessibility:** The charting library is currently MAS C compliant.
 The chart should meet accessibility standards to ensure this grade. <Link to accessibility page>
 9. **RTL support:** The library supports [RTL](https://en.wikipedia.org/wiki/Right-to-left_script) scripts.
 Do we need any special design to support them.